sshyran/tvb-recon/README.md

 - rc_out.txt
     Using this file, the output can be structured in a similar way as the input.
 - sites.xml
-    This should not change since the configurable variables will be taken from the environment.
+    This should not be modified because the configurable variables will be taken from the environment.
 - tc.xml
-    This should not be change since it contains the commands mapping.
+    This should not be modified because it contains the commands mapping.

 ## How to rerun